Antagonist Movement: Mark of the Ninja (2004)

 This film covers the art events of the Antagonist Movement in 2004.
 It showcases one night art shows, writers nights and a street art project.
 The film won the award as Best Documentary in the Evil City Film Fest.
 It has been screened at the New Directors Series at the Anthology Film Archives in New York.
 The film was re-released on DVD with the film Anything Boys Can Do by the Antagonist Movement and is sub-distributed by Emphasis Entertainment Group.

 This Is Berlin, Not New York (2008)

-This 72-minute feature art documentary is about Antagonist artists making art and friends overseas.
+This Is Berlin, Not New York is a 72-minute feature art documentary is about Antagonist artists making art and friends overseas.
 The film is sold at places like St. Mark's Bookshop and the Brooklyn Museum of Arts gift shop.
 The DVD is distributed by the Antagonist Movement and sub-distributed by Emphasis Entertainment Group.

 The Dolls of Lisbon (2011)

-This 72-minute art documentary features underground artists from the United States, Ecuador, Portugal, and fellow Antagonist artists in Europe.
+The Dolls of Lisbon is a 72-minute art documentary features underground artists from the United States, Ecuador, Portugal, and fellow Antagonist artists in Europe.
 In this film, interviews of artists in their own studio space are featured throughout the film as well as covering three weeks of events in Lisbon.
 It took three years to complete.